MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/user_guide/checkpoints.md

 4. If you want to change the location where the configuration files for the checkpoint are stored, change the path in the **Checkpoint File Location** section.
 5. Click **Apply** to apply your changes.
 If you are done, click **OK** to close the dialog box.

+### How are production checkpoints different from standard checkpoints?

+Production checkpoints and standard checkpoints restore a virtual machine to a previous state.
+However, production checkpoints utilize the Volume Shadow Copy Service (VSS) to create an application-consistent checkpoint of a virtual machine.
+Standard checkpoints (formerly known as snapshots) capture the saved state of your virtual machine.

+Standard checkpoints contain the memory state of a virtual machine, which may contain information about client connections, transactions, and the external network state.
+This information may not be valid when the checkpoint is applied.
+Applying a production checkpoint involves booting the guest operating system from an offline state.
+This means that no application state or security information is captured as part of the checkpoint process.

 ## Create a checkpoint ##